Survivor Story: Mikala (1980’s)

-My name is Mikala.
+My name is Talia.
 I am a survivor of domestic abuse.
-I was a resident at Rosenthal Family Lodge, starting in December 1988 at the age of 28.
+I was a resident at Rosenthal Family Lodge, starting in winter of the late 80s when I was in my late 20s.
 My children were six, three, and a set of sixteen-month-old twins.

 Before coming to Family Rescue, I lived on the North Side with my abuser.
-One day, when we went to a food shelf, my abuser forced us to enter separately; he claimed one of my children and I claimed the other three.
-Once I started interacting with its staff, separated from him, I told them what was happening.
+One day, when we went to a food shelter, my abuser forced us to enter separately; he claimed one of my children and I claimed the other three.
+Once I started interacting with the staff there, separated from him, I told them what was happening.
 They had me call a trusted neighbor to get my children ready to leave.
-Unbeknownst to my abuser, they took me to my apartment to pick them up, pack a small bag, and took us to Rosenthal Family Lodge.
+Unbeknownst to my abuser, they took me to my apartment to pick them up, pack a small bag, and then a staff member took us to Rosenthal Family Lodge.

 By the grace of God, my family and I were able to stay there for five months.
 During that time, my children and I felt safe and cared for, not only by the staff, but also by some of the other residents.
 In fact, I have remained friends with another woman that resided at the same time to this very day.